cmspeedrunner/Zang/README.md

 using("main.zang")
 init()
 ```
 Given that you have defined any function in your code, you can call it after using it.
-Make sure everything in your file is within a function though, otherwise anything in the global scope will run on import.
+Make sure everything in your file is within a function though, otherwise anything in the global scope will run on import.<br>
+If you go to `examples/include` you will see all the external libraries for zang and examples of them being imported and used in the `main.zang` file.
+Descriptions of these:<br>
+1. `win.zang` - A windows interop library
+2. `bettermath.zang` - A math library to improve the std math library
+3. `zecl.zang` - Zang Expanded Color Library expands the already large inbuilt color library and doesnt require closing tags, it goes from `writeln(col_red+"red"+col_reset` to `writeln(red("red"))`.
+If you are making a program in zang with alot of color change, i would suggest using `zecl.zang`
+4. `demos.zang` - A library full of zang demos with things like fizzbuzz to a number, counting up, name printing programs and more.
+These librarys are great to use and for larger apps i would suggest using them
 ### Nil values
 To use Nil values in Zang its as simple as just using `nil` like this:
 ```javascript